MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/get-started/AppLocker.md

 > [!IMPORTANT]
 > If you use DLL rules, you need to create an Allow rule for each DLL that is used by all of the allowed applications.
 >
-> When DLL rules are used, applocker must check each DLL that an application loads.
+> When DLL rules are used, AppLocker must check each DLL that an application loads.
 Therefore, users may experience a reduction in performance if DLL rules are used.
 >
 > The DLL rule collection is not enabled by default.
 To learn how to enable the DLL rule collection, see [DLL rule collection](#BKMK_DLLRules).

 ## <a name="BKMK_RuleConditions"></a>Rule conditions
-Rule conditions are criteria that help applocker identify the applications to which the rule applies.
+Rule conditions are criteria that help AppLocker identify the applications to which the rule applies.
 The three primary rule conditions are Publisher, Path, and File hash.

 -   [Publisher](#BKMK_Publisher): Identifies an application based on its digital signature